apache/iceberg-docs/docs/content/spark-ddl.md

 {{< /hint >}}

 {{< hint danger >}}
-**Dynamic partition overwrite behavior will change** when partitioning changes For example, if you partition by days and move to partitioning by hours, overwrites will overwrite hourly partitions but not days anymore.
+**Dynamic partition overwrite behavior will change** when partitioning changes.
+For example, if you partition by days and move to partitioning by hours, overwrites will overwrite hourly partitions but not days anymore.
 {{< /hint >}}